Murdoch’s News Corp. Eyes Joint Telegraph Bid With Rivals

 One of the Most Infamous Trades on Wall Street Is Roaring Back

-A joint bid by the three would result in a smaller stake for RedBird IMI, which may ease concerns by British politicians over foreign state control of a legacy media outlet, said the people, who asked not to be identified discussing private talks.
-Representatives from the Daily Mail and General Trust — owner of the Daily Mail newspaper controlled by Jonathan Harmsworth — and News Corp.’s News UK unit have held back-channel conversations on how to form such a joint structure, they said.
+Such a bid would reduce RedBird IMI’s ultimate stake in the Telegraph Media Group Ltd. and may ease UK government concerns over control of the legacy media outlet, said the people, who asked not to be identified because the discussions are private.
+Jonathan Harmsworth’s Daily Mail & General Trust Plc and News Corp.’s News UK unit have held back-channel conversations on how to structure a deal, they said.

-The fate of the Telegraph’s ownership has been up in the air for months.
-RedBird IMI — a joint venture between a New York investment firm and a UAE-backed media investment vehicle — had agreed last year to provide loans of about £600 million ($750 million) to gain control of the Telegraph from the Barclay family.
-(The paper was seized from the family after they fell behind on debt payments.)
-But some UK lawmakers have raised concerns about foreign control of the outlet, UK probes have stalled the deal and meanwhile rival bidders have continued to circle.
+The discussions are preliminary and it isn’t clear whether parties would reach an agreement and whether they could ultimately split up the assets, they said.
+Murdoch has coveted the Spectator for decades, and has previously bid for it, Bloomberg reported last year.

-DMGT and News UK declined to comment, as did RedBird IMI, other than to say it isn’t involved in the discussions.
+“DMGT is not involved in any discussions with News Corp. about taking a stake in the Telegraph,” a DMGT spokesperson said.

 While a joint bid could ease concerns about the UAE’s involvement, it may raise new issues for media plurality and competition if Harmsworth and Murdoch took on more interest in UK news titles.

-Under one scenario that has been discussed, RedBird IMI would take a stake as low as 25% in the Telegraph in an attempt to satisfy concerns about foreign state interference, the people familiar with the talks said, while cautioning that discussions are preliminary and it isn’t clear whether parties would reach a deal on a joint structure.
+Under one scenario that has been discussed, RedBird IMI would take a stake as low as 25% in the Telegraph in an attempt to satisfy concerns about foreign state interference, the people familiar with the talks said.
 DMGT and News UK have previously proposed a joint venture to combine their printing operations.

 Meanwhile, opposition Labour leader Keir Starmer is concerned about foreign state ownership of British news outlets but is not at this stage actively opposing the RedBird IMI bid, a person familiar with his thinking said, contradicting a statement that Shadow Culture Secretary Thangam Debbonaire made this weekend about the Labour party’s plans to oppose the takeover.